Information for Scholars and Students

 Why hire a freelancer through Editcetera?

 Editcetera freelancers are proven publishing professionals.
 Anyone can claim to be an editor, but our freelancers have established their competence through a series of tests, sample reviews, and reference checks.
-Furthermore, our director, your first point of contact, has some 30 years of experience in the business and has worked on publications for a variety of publishers and independent authors.
+Furthermore, our CEO, your first point of contact, has some 30 years of experience in the business and has worked on publications for a variety of publishers and independent authors.
 She also knows our members and has worked with hundreds of clients through the years.
 In short, we know the publishing business inside out, and we will provide you with the services and the expertise to help you succeed with your project.

 How does Editcetera select its members?